ilanatr/ilanatr/Long list of research and evaluation past projects.md

 **_UK Department for Business, Energy & Industrial Strategy (BEIS)_**<br>
 _Role: Project Manager (& Proposal Lead)_

 The UK Climate Investment Pilot sought to mobilise private finance in Renewable Energy and Energy Efficient projects within middle-income countries.
-The approach built on a broad range of secondary and primary evidence collection, including (1) documentation review and familiarisation interviews; (2) stake- holder consultations with UKCI and GIB, the investment community, and sector experts; (3) project level case studies; and a sector and country bench marking.
+The approach built on a broad range of secondary and primary evidence collection, including (1) documentation review and familiarisation interviews; (2) stakeholder consultations with UKCI and GIB, the investment community, and sector experts; (3) project level case studies; and a sector and country bench marking.
 The evaluation framework was reviewed by an external peer reviewer who commended its thoroughness and clarity of approach.
 Government officials published a redacted version to demonstrate best practice in theory-based evaluation design.

 ### [Year 3 Evaluation of the Liverpool Waves of Hope Programme](https://www.ipsos.com/sites/default/files/ct/publication/documents/2018-05/liverpool-waves-of-hope-evaluation-year-3.pdf) (2018)
 **_Plus Dane Housing_**<br>